 FRESNO, Calif.
 (KFSN) -- Troops coming home with injured legs are requesting those limbs be cut off instead of saved.
 Advances in prosthetics are a major reason why.
 But now a breakthrough that some believe could be the most significant orthopedic advancement to come out of the war on terror, has many wounded warriors reconsidering.

 Sophisticated prosthetics allow military amputees to run and return to duty.
 Those whose limbs are salvaged haven't been so lucky.

-"Every time I took a step, it felt like walking on a bed of nails," Ssgt.
-Ammala "al" Louangketh, told Ivanhoe.
+"Every time I took a step, it felt like walking on a bed of nails," said Sgt.
+Ammala "al" Louangketh.

 That's why he considered having his leg cut off after it was riddled with bullets in combat.